ItzG3ermoX/boykisser-bot/README.md

 ## 🔐 Privacy & Safety

 - Messages are processed using an external AI model via Together.ai
-- No long-term memory: user history is stored locally in `user_memory.json`
+- Memory of 4 messages per user: user history is stored locally in `user_memory.json`
 - Safe for queer, meme-heavy, chaotic spaces
 - Not designed for moderation or SFW-only use (yet)